 Estero Bay – Lee County Environmental Laboratory

 Data owners may assign the uploading of data to federal, state and water management district water quality databases to the certified lab undertaking the laboratory analysis of their field samples as part of a contract, but the data owner is ultimately responsible for ensuring this process is fulfilled.
+Data owners will also collaborate to the best of their ability to standardize data formatting.

 Links to the CCHMN data on agency websites include: